 The destination offers a searing sun all year with the temperature rarely dipping below 70 degrees Fahrenheit.
 Hurricanes generally sweep upwards and to the northeast of Grenada, well clear of the island nation.

 Of course, upon visiting a new country, everyone really wants to see the attractions.
-Make your way to the island in March or later and you’ll have the option of staying at the Silversands hotel, which overlooks Grand Anse Beach.
+Make your way to the island in March or later and you’ll have the option of staying at hotels such as The Silversands, which overlooks Grand Anse Beach.